 The design is boxy & square, much in the Mission style.
 The use of 2 woods, cherry & maple, follows the wider range of timber used in American furniture.
 The woods were chosen for their excellent tone (both warm) & contrast when combined with each other.

 The units were mixed up, either being predominantly cherry or maple.
 Most doors were Shaker style, as seen on much Arts & Crafts furniture.
-The large island had 2 different heights, for added interest.
-The 3M black of granite on the main island took 6 men to lift!
+The large island had 2 different heights, for added interest and better preparation heights.

 These are details photographs of the kitchen.
 The left photo was darkened a bit to better showing the veneered 'squares' design used on some shaker doors & drawer fronts.
 The flat drawer fronts had a contrasting line of banding in the middle.
 These required great skill to get right, and is an expensive touch.
 It does add some classy craftsmanship to the overall kitchen.
 The middle photograph shows a detail of one of the pilasters used on the ends of furniture runs.
 Its shows the inlaid veneer banding in the contrasting timber; the pilasters were both cherry and maple, with the other timber as the inlay.
 The kitchen radiator was a perfect match to the veneered squares on some of the door/drawer fronts.
 It captures the square forms of the furniture.